updated from December 11 2025 Myth: Straight men are the only danger to women. **Shayla told me about the male relative she grew up with who was a d

 I am not here to demonize anyone.

-I am here to free the voices that are buried under our assumptions.
-No one deserves that.
+I am here to help free the voices that are buried under our assumptions.
+No human being deserves that.

 📚 Let’s ground this in truth: public cases exist.